xapian/xapian/xapian-core/net/replication_protocol.rst

 currently in the following format (but note that this format may change in the future):

- - 12 bytes holding the string "FlintChanges", "ChertChanges" or "BrassChanges" (used to check that a file is a changeset file).
+ - 12 bytes holding the string "FlintChanges", "ChertChanges" or "GlassChanges" (used to check that a file is a changeset file).

  - The format of the changeset (as a variable length unsigned integer).